gildor2/UEViewer/readme.txt

 - implemented support for LightMapTexture2D objects
 - command line "umodel <package> <object>" will now find all objects with the name
   <object> (not only the first one)
-- implemented support for Splinter Cell 3 and 4 packages (requires -game=scell)
+- implemented support for Splinter Cell 3 and 4 packages (requires "-game=scell")

 14.12.2010
 - implemented support for Turok animations and StaticMesh